Megwana/whatcamefirst/README.md

 ### Why Certain Features Were Not Included

-Many quizzes have highscores and shuffled questions.
-However, these are games that hold competition to them about how much knowledge someone knows over the other.
+Many quizzes have high scores and shuffled questions.
+However, these are games that hold a competition to them about how much knowledge someone knows over the other.

 I did not feel these features suited my quiz because the history quiz is about learning new things and while points are a nice way to keep track and measure how well a user did.
 The purpose of the site is to ignite an interest in general history rather than focus on a competition structure.